 Add To Favorites

 Create decorations with a mischievous edge for Diwali, a heritage-rich festival for Hindus.
-Work with a partner to design Lakshmi's colorful footprints.
+Students work with a partner to design Lakshmi's colorful footprints.

 Diwali, the Festival of Lights is one of the few Hindu festivals that is celebrated in every part of India.
 Diwali traditions differ depending on the area of the country.
-Find out about Diwali customs in India, Thailand, or other countries.
+Students find out about Diwali customs in India, Thailand, or other countries.

 During Diwali, Hindus of all lands welcome Lakshmi (also spelled Laxmi) into their homes by cleaning and decorating.
 Tiny footprints of Lakashmi are found around the house to show her arrival.

-Cover your art area with newspaper.
-With a classmate, remove your shoes.
-Take turns rapidly covering each other's feet (one at a time) with Crayola® Color Wonder™ Markers.
+Cover the art area with recycled newspaper.
+Students work in pairs.
+Each student takes a turn rapidly covering each other's feet (one at a time) with Crayola® Color Wonder™ Markers.
 (Yes, it tickles!)
-Quickly, while your foot is wet, press it on Crayola Color Wonder Paper.
-The marker will only show on this special paper, not on your feet.
-Wash your feet with soap and water and dry with paper towels when you are finished printing.
+Quickly, while the foot is wet, press it on Crayola Color Wonder Paper.
+The marker only shows on this special paper, not on your feet.
+Wash feet with soap and water and dry with paper towels when finished.

-With Crayola Scissors, cut out your footprints.
+With Crayola Scissors, cut out the footprints.
 Decorate them with markers and Crayola Glitter Glue.
 Remember, the footprints are talismans of wealth and prosperity, so decorate them accordingly.
 Air dry flat.